mediasuitenz/vagrant-php-basebox-deprecated-/README.md

 - ```vagrant destroy```
 - ```vagrant up```
 - ```vagrant provision``` (may need to try this several times)
-- ```rm vagrant-php-basebox.box```
+- ```rm vagrant-php-basebox.box``` (only necessary if this file is present)
 - ```scripts/package```
 - ```scripts/add_box_locally```

-Once that has all completed you will have a new version of the php base box available for use in vagrant projects.
+Once that has all completed you will have a new version of the php base box available globally for use in vagrant projects.
+Edit the Vagrantfile for your project to set the base box.

 ## Using php-base-box